adonisjs/legacy-docs/3.0/configuration.md

 ## Read/Update Config

-You can easily read config values using the `Config` provider from anywhere inside your application.
+You can easily read config values using the `Config` provider anywhere inside your application.

-Also Config provider makes use of **dot notation**, which can you can reference nested keys using the dot seperator.
+Also Config provider makes use of **dot notation**, which means you can reference nested keys using the dot separator.

 ```javascript
 const Config = use('Config')